My Garden Zone Is

 If you want to increase the curb appeal of your property, you have to think carefully about your landscaping setup.
 As an example, you might be thinking about adding beautiful flowers, including shade perennials.
 There are plenty of shade perennials from which to choose.
 These are beautiful plants that will grow well in a wide variety of conditions, creating a masterpiece that will last throughout the year.
 What are a few examples of shade perennials you may want to include in the garden in your home or office?
 At Tennessee Nursery, we are proud to provide a wide selection from which you can choose.

 If you are looking for shade perennials, you may want to consider Phlox.
 This is a gorgeous flower that a lot of people love to use as ground cover.
 It requires minimal care while ranking among the most popular flowers in the world.
-If you want to to blanket the perimeter of your garden, then this is the option to choose.
-This plant comes in numerous shades including purple, pink, and blue.
-Finally, there are a lot of varieties that bloom early in the spring.
+If you want to blanket the perimeter of your garden, then this is the option to choose.
+This plant comes in numerous shades, including purple, pink, and blue.
+Finally, there are a lot of varieties that bloom early in the Spring.
 Others do not bloom until the summer.
 Text the right variety to meet your needs.

 You might also want to think about Bloodroot.
 As the name suggests, they have a deep color.
 They usually grow to approximately 8 inches in height.
 They spread out 6 inches wide.
-With gorgeous wife flowers, they have a deep yellow, golden center that makes the flower look like a blooming water lily.
-One of the strongest flowers in North America, this flower usually blooms relatively early in the spring.
-This plant can withstand a wide variety of weather conditions, so they should not require a lot of work for you to take care of them.
+With gorgeous wife flowers, they have a deep yellow, a golden center that makes the flower look like a blooming water lily.
+One of the strongest flowers in North America, this flower usually blooms relatively early in the Spring.
+This plant can withstand a wide variety of weather conditions, so it should not require a lot of work for you to take care of them.

 Finally, you may want to think about Virginia bluebells.
 This is a very popular flowering plant that produces pastel pink buds.
 Eventually, they grow to approximately 1 inch in size, creating lavender flowers that look like small trumpets.
 At full height, these flowers could be 2 ft tall.
 In addition, they routinely attract butterflies, making them a popular addition to just about any garden.
 They tend to bloom during the Spring.
 Then, they spread out as the years go by.
 If you are looking for a fun investment you can include in your garden, consider going with this flower.